Invoke-IR/PowerForensics/README.md

 PowerForensics is a PowerShell digital forensics framework.
 It currently supports NTFS and is in the process of adding support for the ext4 file system.

+Detailed instructions for installing PowerForensics can be found <a href="http://www.invoke-ir.com/2016/02/installing-powerforensics.html">here</a>.

 ## Cmdlets
 ### Boot Sector:
 ```